 List of weaknesses that won’t eliminate you from the job

 As we said above, you’re looking to offer up real weaknesses that are non-essential to the job you seek.
 Before your interview, make sure you know what all those requirements are and use weakness examples that don’t detract from your candidacy.
+Be brave and don't talk about something that is trivial.

 Here is a list of weaknesses to consider: